SlaterJamesSmith/nyt-clone/README.md

 ### Roadmap & bugs
 This application still needs work before it can be considered complete.
 It's functional on a basic level, but has the following issues:
 * Though functional, it only features two menus and very little content.
+A complete version of this project will look and function like an exact or near-exact clone of the New York Times homepage.

 ### License